Skip to main content

 • Concurrent requests: Limited by GPU memory (typically 3-5 for 7B model)

-• Use background jobs for bulk processing or when response time isn’t critical
+• Use background jobs: For bulk processing or when response time isn’t critical

 Final Thoughts

-Running Llama 3 locally changes everything.
-No API keys, no rate limits, no per-token costs-just pure performance on your own hardware.
+Running Llama 2 locally changes everything.
+No API keys, no rate limits, no per-token costs—just pure performance on your own hardware.
 The combination of Rails 8’s simplified stack (Solid Queue, Solid Cache) with local AI models gives you complete control over your AI infrastructure.
 This architecture has proven invaluable in production.
 By separating Rails for web and FastAPI for AI, each tool does what it does best.
 Your data never leaves your servers, you can customize models for your specific use case, and you’re not dependent on any external AI provider.
-Rails developers don’t need to become ML experts - you just need a GPU and this simple integration pattern.
+Rails developers don’t need to become ML experts—you just need a GPU and this simple integration pattern.
 Your Rails app remains the conductor, while Python handles the AI heavy lifting.
-Have questions about integrating AI with Rails?
-Want to share your own experiences?
-Drop me a line – I’d love to hear from you.